cryptNG/genuine-captcha/sources/genuine-captcha-vanillajs/README.md

 ### Attributes

 - **`api-url`** (Optional): Custom genuine captcha API endpoint URL.
 Defaults to `https://api.genuine-captcha.io`
 - **`name`** (Optional): Unique identifier for the captcha instance.
-Required when using multiple captchas on the same page or when you want to identify which captcha was verified in the hook function.
+Required when using multiple captchas on the same page or when you want to identify which captcha was verified/reset in the hook functions.

 ### Example with Configuration